Matt leads the nutritional epigenetics group within the Nutrition Theme of MRC Unit The Gambia at LSHTM.

 The MRC International Nutrition Group has a long-standing interest in exploring links between early life exposures and long-term health outcomes.
 Much of our research is focussed on a rural community in The Gambia in Sub-Saharan West Africa.

 Our work has highlighted interesting candidate MEs for follow up in our population including a region at the POMC gene with links to obesity in children and adults, and at the tumour supressor ncRNA gene VTRNA2-1 which is linked to immune function.
-We are also using bioinformatic techniques to explore genetic and other factors that may be driving the distinctive DNA methylation dynamics at MEs and other regions of interest in the early human embryo.
+We are also using multi-omic data and bioinformatic techniques to explore genetic and other factors that may be driving the distinctive DNA methylation dynamics at MEs and other regions of interest in the early human embryo.